What will replace the traffic light travel system?

 What’s expected to change?

-Next week – probably on Wednesday or Thursday, 15 or 16 September – another traffic light review is expected.
+This week – probably on Wednesday or Thursday, 15 or 16 September – another routine traffic light review is expected.
 The shuffling around could include Poland and Hungary being placed on the green list, and perhaps the Maldives and Turkey taken off the red list and moved to amber.

 But there is a separate and strategic review ahead: a “checkpoint” date of 1 October when the government has long said it will evaluate the system.

-At present the UK has by far the most draconian rules of any European country.
-Leaks to the media suggest that from October, the red list would continue but green and amber categories would be combined.
+Leaks to the media suggest that from October, the red list will continue but green and amber categories would be combined into one “safe for travel” list, with the 62-strong red list of countries significantly reduced in the process.

+Some rumours suggest that the requirement for a PCR test on arrival in the UK for fully vaccinated travellers could be dropped, saving money and hassle.
+But the health minister, Lord Bethell, recently indicated that post-arrival testing was a long-term plan.

+The Telegraph has suggested that, under the new system, double-jabbed travellers will be able to take cheaper lateral flow tests instead of PCR tests before and after travel back to the UK, though no source was revealed.

 What difference would combining ‘green’ and ‘amber’ make?